Iowa has more than just cornfields…in fact, it’s home to some awesome camping opportunities!

 On the lake, you can enjoy swimming, boating, fishing or just lounging on the beach for the day.

-Want to enjoy some golfing with your camping in Iowa?
-Then Squaw Creek Park is the perfect campground.
+Want to enjoy some golfing when camping in Iowa?
+Then Squaw Creek Park is the perfect campground for you.

 Along with the usual hiking trails, mountain biking, and even cross country skiing trails, Squaw Creek Park borders the Gardner Golf Course, a popular course just outside of Cedar Rapids, Iowa.